votca/votca/share/doc/theory.rst

 enough smapling or the initial potential guess is far from the real solution of the inverse problem, the algorithm might not converge to a stable solution.
-To overcome this instability problem one could reformulate equation [eq:covariance] by addition of a penalty term.
+To overcome this instability problem one could reformulate :ref:`the above equation<theory_eq_covariance>` by addition of a penalty term.
 In this case the potential update is computed as follows:[Murtola:2007]_

 .. math::

-   \label{eq:regularization}
    \Delta U_\gamma = \arg \min \| A_{\alpha \gamma} \Delta U_\gamma - \left(\left<S_{\alpha}\right> - S_{\alpha}^{\text{ref}}\right) \|^2 + \lambda \| R \Delta U_{\gamma} \|^{2}

-Equation [eq:regularization] is known as Tikhonov regularization, where :math:`R` is the regularization operator, which here is the identity matrix and :math:`\lambda >0 ` is the regularization parameter.
+This equation is known as Tikhonov regularization, where :math:`R` is the regularization operator, which here is the identity matrix and :math:`\lambda >0 ` is the regularization parameter.
 The optimal choice for :math:`\lambda` can only be determined if the exact